daniel-werner/tracy/README.md

 The main goal of this application is to learn the Laravel framework.

 ### Key features
-1. Form based login/registration and Google Oauth2
+1. Form based login/registration and Oauth2 (Google and GitHub)
 2. Import workouts from GPX or TCX file
 3. Import workouts from [Endomondo](http://endomondo.com)
 4. Visualize workouts on the map